pswartz66/ArticleScraper/README.md

 This application is a web app that lets users view and leave comments on the latest sports news.
 As the name suggests this is done via webscraping.

-### Check the deployed version here: https://sportarticlescraper.herokuapp.com/
+### Check out the deployed version here: https://sportarticlescraper.herokuapp.com/

 ### Dependencies
 The app uses: